 You must make sure you avoid mooring your boat within 50 metres of a lock or bridge, so other boats can pass by safely.
 Find out more in our mooring FAQs.

-It's very unlikely that your canal boat will break down, but if it does just contact your hire company with details of your location, and they'll send an engineer out as soon as possible.
+It's very unlikely that your canal boat will break down, but if it does, just contact your hire company with details of your location.
+They'll send an engineer out as soon as possible.